arcus/Arcus_Labs_Orientation/README.md

 When you are ready to place a request for additional data, you may do so through the [Arcus Help Center](https://pm.arcus.chop.edu/servicedesk/customer/portal/6/create/188).
 Keep in mind that all data requests are subject to review by the privacy team.

+### Knowledge check 3

+True or False: Each Arcus computational lab provides access to all of the data in the Arcus Data Repository (ADR)

+[( )] True
+[(X)] False
+***
+> Each Arcus lab is provisioned just with the data required for that project as determined in the data needs assessment.
+If you find you need additional data, you can always request more.
+***

+True or False: Arcus labs are limited to analysis of data from the ADR.

+[( )] True
+[(X)] False
+***
+> Although Arcus makes access to the ADR very easy, it's not your only option!
+Most researchers use a combination of ADR data and data from other sources.
+***

+True or False: The Arcus Data Repository (ADR) contains everything from Epic Clarity.

+[( )] True
+[(X)] False
+***
+> The ADR is a streamlined selection of information from Epic Clarity, not the entire thing.
+It includes the patient information most commonly requested by researchers (a sort of "greatest hits" of electronic health records), such as demographics, diagnoses, medications, encounters, etc.
+>
+> If you're used to working in Epic, this means there will be fields you're used to seeing that won't be in the ADR.
+If you want information that's not in the ADR, just ask and the Arcus data team should be able to add it to your lab for you.
+***

 ## Ongoing communication

 Once you have an approved lab request, your primary point of contact is your assigned **Project Owner**.
 This person will be an Arcus staff member, and their role is to act as a concierge connecting you with troubleshooting support and training to help make your scientific project experience a success.
 Whenever you have questions, reaching out to your Project Owner is a good place to start.